 Bearing this in mind, choose a palette that you like, then put together outfits that have elements of that palette.
 I advise keeping within three colors, maybe push it to four, but definitely no more.

-Before you get carried away, it is really important to remember that you don’t all have to wear all the colors you’ve chosen.
+Before you get carried away, it’s really important to remember that you don’t all have to wear all the colors you’ve chosen.
 In fact, please don’t all wear all the colors, because then we’re going into the realm of matchy-matchy… just with more colors.

-This applies to the more formal arrangement of “we’re going to get some family photos today”.
+Looking good in photos is more complicated than just what to wear to a family photoshoot.
+Grooming is also important, especially for the more formal arrangement of “we’re going to get some family photos today”.